 Once you’ve picked out your Easter baskets, you’ll need some filler like grass.
 There are a million different kinds of grass to choose from: paper, biodegradable, crinkled, even edible.

 So that we aren’t just throwing candy in the baskets, we keep plastic eggs to reuse each year and fill them each with a few pieces of candy.

 For us, it’s part of the tradition that the kids receive some sort of chocolate Easter bunny and some jelly beans.
-I usually also throw in a Cadbury egg and some pastel colored Hershey kisses and Reese’s minis.
+I usually also throw in a Cadbury egg and some pastel Hershey kisses and Reese’s minis.